Blogs/Shopify

 1. Implement Responsive Images

 Responsive images serve appropriately sized images based on the user's device, crucial for mobile optimization.
+Pairing this with a mobile first design approach ensures layouts and images load seamlessly across devices, from smartphones to desktops.
 Shopify's theme editor allows multiple image versions for different screen sizes.

 2. Use Next-Gen Image Formats